boldingd/EclipsePhaseContent/SkywardsCollective.md

 The Collective was established 17 months after the TITANs' disappearance, with the intent of counter-balancing the much greater rate at which the Capitalist polities of the Inner System were capable of resleeving infugees.
 (As a point of trivia, it was originally named after its founding habitat, Humble Beginnings.
-Later, for different reasons, both were renamed, the hab to Égalité and the Collective to Skyward.)
+Later, for different reasons, both were renamed, the hab to Égalité and the collective to Skyward.)

 ## Founding Values

-The Skyward Collective was founded by small cooperative of anarchist thinkers, activists, and partisans operating on an autonomist-aligned habitat in the Jovian Greeks.
+The Skyward Collective was founded by small collective of anarchist-communist thinkers, activists, and partisans operating on an autonomist-aligned habitat in the Jovian Greeks.
-It espouses a few core values:
+It espouses five core values:

-- **Collectivist Anarchism**: the Cooperative strongly supports anarchist social models, egalitarian values, and the collective ownership of all capital;
+- **Collectivist Anarchism**: the Collective strongly supports anarchist social models, egalitarian values, the collective ownership of capital, voluntary association, and direct-democratic decision-making;
-- **Hedonism**: the Cooperative is very pleasure-oriented, rejecting regimes like work in favor of the pursuit of pleasure;
+- **Hedonism**: the Collective is very pleasure-oriented, rejecting regimes like work in favor of the pursuit of pleasure;
-- **Autonomist Expansion**: the founders of the Cooperative where very concerned that the Planetary Consortium was reinstantiating Fall infugees and integrating them into their society at a much higher rate than the members of the Autonomist Alliance, and wished to create a system that could rapidly absorb and indoctrinate both Fall infugees and the inner-system poor, and could rapidly acquire and populate habitats;
+- **Autonomist Expansion**: the founders of the Collective were very concerned that the Planetary Consortium was reinstantiating Fall infugees and integrating them into their society at a much higher rate than the members of the Autonomist Alliance, and wished to create a system that could rapidly absorb and integrate both Fall infugees and the inner-system poor, and could rapidly acquire and populate habitats;
 - **Tehcnological Progressivism**: the founders saw improving technology as a vital tool both for improving their own lot without the need for labor, and for competing with the Planetary Consortium;
 - **Precautionism**: in the aftermath of the Fall, however, the founders also saw a compelling need to ensure that new and powerful technologies did not pose a direct risk to society.

 They developed a form of hedonistic collective anarchism that emphasized these principles, successfully incorporated their own habitat using the scheme, and began to establish other collectives using the same scheme in other habitats.

 Notably, some of these principles set them apart from other Autonomist groups.
-For example, most outer-system habitats tend more towards libertarian socialism than anarchist communism, and most autonomist groups strongly support freedom of nanofabrication.
+For example, most autonomist habitats tend more towards libertarian socialism than anarchist communism, and most autonomist groups strongly support freedom of nanofabrication.

 > **RategoryTheory**: And the difference between "libertarian socialism" and "anarchist communism" would be…?
 >